-According to US Copyright Law, you own a piece of intellectual property once it is completed and fixed in some tangible form (like a demo or a lead sheet).
+According to U.S. Copyright Law, you own a piece of intellectual property once it is completed and fixed in some tangible form (like a recorded demo or jotted-down lyrics).

-What the Copyright Office provides is not the copyright itself, but a certificate of registration of your copyright.
-This is a formal document issued directly from the Copyright Office to you that certifies that you are the owner of a work and that they have a record of your ownership on file at the Library of Congress.
+The Copyright Office does not provide the copyright itself; it issues a certificate of your copyright’s registration.
+This is a formal document directly from the Copyright Office, certifying that you are the owner of a work and they have a record of said ownership on file at the Library of Congress.

 Pro Tip: The policy on copyright law is different in every territory.
-You should always check your local laws and consult a legal professional if you are unsure.
+You should always check your local laws and consult a legal professional if you are unsure of anything.

 Thanks for reading.
 Please rate the article below.